jonathanharthernandez/jonathanharthernandez.github.io/code snippets/readme.md

 This folder contains code snippets for display on my website.
 I format them with https://carbon.now.sh/

-Current Styling I like to use:
+Current settings I like to use on Carbon:

 * Monokai
 * JetBrains Mono